What makes math problems hard for reinforcement learning: a case study: Classical search algorithms

-We find that greedy-search algorithm outperforms the breadth-first search algorithm in the task of AC-trivializing Miller--Schupp presentations \autoref{fig:performance}.
-Out of the 1190 presentations in the Miller--Schupp series with $n \leq 7$ and $\length(w) \leq 7$, greedy search solved 533 while BFS solved only 278 presentations.
+We find that greedy-search outperforms breadth-first search in the task of AC-trivializing Miller--Schupp presentations.
+Out of the 1190 presentations in the Miller--Schupp series with $n \leq 7$ and $\length(w) \leq 7$, greedy search solved 533 while BFS solved only 278.
 Each algorithm was constrained to visit a maximum of 1 million nodes.
-The percentage of presentations solved by these algorithms decreases monotonically as a function of $n$.
-Remarkably, the greedy search was able to solve all presentations with $n=1$ or length less than 14.
-There are, however, six presentations of length 14 that greedy search could not solve.
+The percentage of presentations solved by these algorithms decreases monotonically as a function of $n$, with greedy search being able to solve all presentations with $n=1$ (see \cref{fig:performance_of_search_vs_n}).
+This empirical result encouraged us to prove AC-triviality of the infinite family $\MS(1, w)$, which we give in \cref{sec:ms1w_}.

+Greedy search was also able to solve all presentations of length less than 14.
+At length 14, there are six presentations that greedy search could not solve.
 We verified that four of these,

 are AC-equivalent to $\AK(3)$, while the other two